toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

-**2025 Season is underway!** This means new datasets are presented and updated over time, especially when grands prix are completed.
+**2025 Season is underway!** This means new datasets are presented and updated over time, especially when grands prix are completed this season.

 Concurrently, my objective is to publish **2023 & 2024 Season analyses** at any time, thus these two will be published when they are fully prepared.